Augusta Wilson: Early years

-Augusta Jane Evans (Note: Willard & Livermore (1893) record her maiden name as August C. Evans.) was born on May 8, 1835, in Columbus, Georgia, the eldest child of the family.
+Augusta Jane Evans (Note: Willard & Livermore (1893) record her maiden name as August C. Evans.) was born on May 8, 1835, in the Wynnton suburb of Columbus, Georgia, the eldest child of the family.
 The area of her birth was then known as Wynnton (now MidTown).
 Her mother was Sarah S. Howard and her father was Matthew R. Evans.
 She was a descendant on her mother's side from the Howards, a prominent Georgia family.
 She received little formal education, but was reportedly a voracious reader at an early age.

 Her father suffered bankruptcy and lost the family's Sherwood Hall property in the 1840s.
 He moved his family of ten from Georgia to Alabama, and Augusta was ten when they moved to San Antonio, Texas, in 1845.
 After the Mexican–American War ended, Evans was educated by her mother.
 During the Mexican war, San Antonio was the rendezvous for the United States troops sent to assist General Zachary Taylor, and Evans memories of her childhood in San Antonio during the war inspired her first novel.

 In 1850, at the age of fifteen, she wrote Inez: A Tale of the Alamo, a sentimental, moralistic, and anti-Catholic love story.
 It told the story of one orphan's spiritual journey from religious skepticism to devout faith.
 She presented the manuscript to her father as a Christmas gift in 1854.
 It was published anonymously in 1855.

 By 1849, Evans' parents moved the family to Mobile, Alabama.
 She wrote her next novel, Beulah, at age 18; it was published in 1859.
 Beulah began the theme of female education in her novels.
 It sold over 22,000 copies during its first year of publication and established her as Alabama's first professional author.
 Her family used the proceeds from her literary success to purchase Georgia Cottage on Springhill Avenue.